fredviken/rant-radar/README.md

 1. Enter what you want to analyze.
 It can be a product, service, or anything else.
 2. AI searches Reddit for complaints and issues
 3. Raw feedback gets transformed into organized insights
-4. Get structured results with severity ratings and recommendations

 ## Tech Stack